-Learn how to grow a carob tree for its chocolate substitute edible pods or as an ornamental plant.
-Growing Carob Tree is easy in warm climates.
+Learn How to Grow Carob Tree for its chocolate substitute edible pods or as an ornamental plant!
+Here are all the details!

-Carob pods contain about 8% protein, vitamins A and B and about one-third of calories than chocolate.
+Fun Fact: Carob pods contain about 8% protein, vitamins A and B, and about one-third of calories than chocolate.